Writers' First Steps (FAQs)

 One of the best ways to build your author profile is to enter (and win) as many short story or poetry competitions as you can.
-You can find these in our newsletter or on the competitions page of our website.
+You can find these in our newsletter or on the resources and competitions page of our website.
 They run all year round and are usually free/cheap to enter.
 Some publishers even run competitions with publication as a prize!

 With regards to the online environment your ‘author platform’ is a full workshop on its own.
 The basics are setting up a mailing list, website and social media pages.
 This is your bread and butter as a digital self-published author, but can be challenging if computers are not your cup of tea.

 Networking and word-of-mouth plays a big part in building your profile, especially if your book deals with a topic that is relevant to or about local people/history.
 Getting your book into local haunts can result in quick physical sales, but don’t assume they want your book on their shelves or expect them not to take a cut!
-Try joining a writing group to figure out the local zeitgeist, Darwin groups are listed on our website here.
+Try joining a writing group to figure out the local zeitgeist; groups are listed on our website here.

 Libraries are unlikely to stock your book as they tend to go through national publishers, although it doesn’t hurt to ask!
 The same goes for chain bookshops and big business.
 You do have more of a chance with independent bookstores, but remember they have limited space and small profit margins.